Haystack-Reviews/android-rating-library-tester/README.md

 # Android Rating Library Tester
 ## Rate your app
-If you're an Android developer, you likely ask your users to rate your app.
+If you're an Android developer, you probably prompt your users to rate your app.

 Users that love your app will give you high ratings.
 This leads to more installs.

-While working on apps previously, I wrote custom rating logic code.
+While working on apps previously, I wrote custom rating prompt code.

-With this app, you can experiment with different rating libraries to avoid re-writing this code.
+With this app, you can experiment with different rating libraries to avoid re-writing this type of code.

-## Give us feedback
+## What else would be helpful?
-If you love a different library or have feature requests or other ideas, open an issue.
+If you love a different library, have a feature request, or other ideas, open an issue.

 Currently the libraries are minimally configured.

-First wanted to hear what is most important from you before adding more features.
+I first wanted to hear what would be helpful to you before adding more features.

-Make sure to follow [Google's Ratings/Reviews guidelines](https://play.google.com/about/storelisting-promotional/ratings-reviews-installs/) when you ask users to rate your app.
+Make sure to follow [Google's Ratings/Reviews guidelines](https://play.google.com/about/storelisting-promotional/ratings-reviews-installs/) when you prompt users to rate your app.

+Development of this test app is live streamed on (GitDuck)[https://gitduck.com/sgallese]

 ![](https://raw.githubusercontent.com/Haystack-Reviews/android-rating-library-tester/master/screenshots/rating.gif)